punpayut/Fall-Detection/README.md

 # Fall Detection System
-<span style="color:red">This project is currently in progress and will be completed soon.
-Stay tuned!</span>
+smiley:This project is currently in progress and will be completed soon.
+Stay tuned!

 ## Overview